X

 • Provide an outline of the lecture for students to follow or use for note taking.

-• Be aware that cultural references (including most jokes) will not only not be understood but will make international students feel even more like outsiders.
+• Be aware that cultural references (including most jokes) may not be immediately understood by international students.

 Promote Student Speech in Class